What is Glaucoma?

 What causes Glaucoma?

-There are many different types of glaucoma that have many different causes.
+There are many types of glaucoma with various causes.
 The most common types are inherited or run in families.
 This means that if you have a relative (especially a parent) who has glaucoma, you should be checked to see if you have any signs of early glaucoma.
 Some people with diabetes who develop retinal eye disease may develop neovascular glaucoma.
 Uveitis or eye inflammation can cause glaucoma as well.
 Some people are born with glaucoma.

-If I have glaucoma does that mean I will be blind during my lifetime?
+If I have glaucoma does that mean I will go blind during my lifetime?

 What are the key risk factors for glaucoma?